jonm/Rude-Software-License/README.md

 Rude Software License
 =====================

-Bored of regular open source sofware licenses?
+Bored of regular open source software licenses?
 Want to drive your point home more forcefully?
 This license is for you.

 Full Text of License